Democratic Progressive Party (Malawi): Rise of the PP

 Bingu wa Mutharika increasingly became controlling in the party.
 He began to groom his brother, Peter Mutharika, to be his successor.
 This led to a situation where he began to sideline his vice-president Joyce Banda due to her refusal to accept the move.
-Mutharika then kicked her out of the party.
-Therefore, the courts held that she was still the vice-president of the country even though she was not the vice-president of the party.
+Mutharika then expelled her from the party.
+The courts held that she was still the vice-president of the country even though she was not the vice-president of the party.
 Subsequently, Joyce Banda formed the People's Party.
 When Mutharika died in April 2012, Banda was still the vice-president and thus succeeded Mutharika as president, leaving the DPP under Peter Mutharika in opposition.

 1 August 2011 DPP politburo

 On 1 August 2011, Bingu wa Mutharika shuffled the leadership of the DPP.
 Bintony Kutsaira, who was secretary general of the party, was moved to the Office of the President and Cabinet and replaced by Wakuda Kamanga.
 Former finance minister Goodall Gondwe was named first vice-president, replacing Joyce Banda who was dismissed from the party in December 2010 for "anti-party activities".
 Following the death of President Mutharika, who was also party leader, the National Governing Council of the Party chose Peter Mutharika as the new Party President on 6 April 2012.

-The new DPP politburo after the shuffle:
+The new DPP politburo after the 2011 shuffle: